iyadchaabi/WeatherApp/README.md

 # 🌦️ Weather App (React + Vite)

-A modern and responsive weather application built using **React**, **Vite**, **Material UI**.
+A modern and responsive weather application built using **React**, **Vite**, and **Material UI**.
 The app allows users to check real-time weather information such as temperature, humidity, and weather conditions.

 ---